Side-reins are probably the most commonly used lunging aid. They are great helpers to provide your horse with a solid stretching workout.

 With half-halts, you encourage the horse to work into a contact, while the side-reins put pressure on the bit if the horse raises his head beyond a desired point.
 This acts on the corners of the mouth, encouraging the horse to lower its head to release the pressure.
 The horse needs to be working forward into the contact to be worked correctly long and low.
 You want to engage your horse’s hind legs to step under the center of gravity, make it stretch its back, and reach out and down with his head and neck.
 If the side reins are correctly adjusted, your horse will make its own gentle contact with the bit while moving with good balance.

 - Softly chewing the bit, which produces foam in the mouth.

-- Relaxation and rhythm: indications are such as a rhythmically swinging tail, moving of the back and “but muscles” and gently snorting or blowing through the nose.
+- Relaxation and rhythm: indications are a rhythmically swinging tail, movement of the back and “butt muscles” and gently snorting or blowing through the nose.

 - Developing self-carriage as a result of connecting well and giving to the side reins.